FlorianLa/BrailleBuddy/README.md

 ### Audio Files

-we used the following free text-to-speech converter to create most audio files: https://ttsmp3.com/.
+We used the following free text-to-speech converter to create most audio files: https://ttsmp3.com/.

 The sources of the sound effects used are:
 * wrong answer: https://pixabay.com/de/sound-effects/wrong-answer-126515/